Benefits of Using an Elliptical

 Fitness for the sake of appearances can be quite counterproductive, and lead to a vicious cycle of overeating and dieting.

-A better, more wholistic approach to fitness means living a healthy lifestyle year-round for the sake of your wellbeing, not just to look great when you hit the beach.
+A better, more holistic approach to fitness means living a healthy lifestyle year-round for the sake of your wellbeing, not just to look great when you hit the beach.

 That being said, it can certainly be difficult to stay active and motivated during the cold winter months, when exercising outside is not always an option.
 Ellipticals – also called cross trainers – are a great indoor cardio alternative.